 Application-Defined Object Element

-An application-defined Object element specifies application-defined information The Id attribute of the application-defined Object element shall be absent or have a value other than "idPackageObject".
+An application-defined Object element specifies application-defined information.
+The Id attribute of the application-defined Object element shall be absent or have a value other than "idPackageObject".

 The Markup Compatibility namespace, as specified in Annex E, shall not be used within the OPC-specific Object element.